zentist/rqmonitor/README.md

    format `vX.X.X`,
    where `X.X.X` is a version.
 For instance, `v1.0.0`.
 5. Add all changes into [CHANGELOG.md](CHANGELOG.md).
 Follow the instructions in the head of the file.
-6. Make a push the new tag into remote repository.
+6. Make a push of the new tag into remote repository.
 7. Update the version in the dependencies for the necessary projects, e.g. zen-app.
 Follow [an article](https://www.notion.so/zentist/External-Dependencies-ee5587b0f685407d86faf19519b25df1#f703f94f4fc74e64842542699beb3e07).